sftcd/openssl/esnistuff/README.md

 There's a [TODO list](#todos) at the end.

 Most recent first...

+- Starting re-merge with upstream (20190714) prior to starting in on -04 code

+- draft-04 has been published (20190708), some good, some more-iffy, changes
+    - initial [notes](./03-04.md) on the changes therein

 - Fixed what looks like a case where ``s_server`` just hangs when started with ``-www`` and where renegotiation is